 Ranthambore National Park is one of India’s most renowned national parks.
 Located where the Aravali Range and plateau of the Vindhyas meet, Ranthambore National Park was once where the royals of Jaipur hunted.
 It is recognized as one of the best places in the country to spot tigers.

-Tiger cubs in the sanctuary
+Photo: Tiger cubs at the Sanctuary/ CCo

 Bharatpur Bird Sanctuary

 If you are a bird lover, you will love spending time at Bharatpur Bird Sanctuary, now called the Keoladeo National Park.
 It is a World Heritage Site which is home to more than 200 species of different birds.

 Situated close to the city of Jaipur, the best time to visit the park is during the winter months when several migratory birds flock to the reserve.